Lady Triệu

-Lady Triệu (Bà Triệu, /vi/, Chữ Nôm: 婆趙, died 248 AD) or Triệu Ẩu (/vi/, Chữ Hán: 趙嫗) was a female warrior in 3rd century Vietnam who managed, for a time, to resist the rule of the Chinese Eastern Wu dynasty.
+Lady Triệu (Bà Triệu, /vi/, Chữ Nôm: 婆趙, died 248 AD) or Triệu Ẩu (/vi/, Chữ Hán: 趙嫗) was a female warrior in 3rd-century Vietnam who managed, for a time, to resist the rule of the Chinese Eastern Wu dynasty.
 She is also called Triệu Thị Trinh, although her actual given name is unknown.
 She is quoted as saying, "I want to ride storms, kill orcas in the open sea, drive out the aggressors, reconquer the country and undo the ties of serfdom, not to bend my back to be the concubine of whatever man."
 The uprising of Lady Triệu is usually depicted in modern Vietnamese National History as one of many chapters constituting a "long national independence struggle to end foreign domination."
 She is also known as Lệ Hải Bà Vương (chữ Hán: 麗海婆王, lit. "beautiful sea's lady king").

 Background

-In 226, Sun Quan sent 3,000 troops to reassert direct Chinese control over Jiaozhi and also to eradicate the Shi Xie family.
-Sun Quan's forces captured and beheaded Shi Hui along with all of his family, then stormed Jiuzhen and killed ten thousand people there, along with surviving members of Shi Xie's family.
+In 226, Sun Quan sent 3,000 troops to reassert direct Chinese control over Jiaozhi and also to eradicate Shi Xie's family.
+Sun Quan's forces, under Lü Dai, captured and beheaded Shi Hui along with all of his family, then stormed Jiuzhen and killed ten thousand people there, along with surviving members of Shi Xie's family.
 Sun Quan divided Jiaozhi into two separated provinces, Jiaozhou and Guangzhou.
 In 231, Eastern Wu again sent a general to Jiuzhen to "exterminate and pacify the barbarous Yue tribes."

 Biography

 In 248, the people of Jiaozhi and Jiuzhen districts of Jiao province rebelled against the Wu Chinese.
-A local woman named Triệu Ẩu in Jiuzhen led the rebellion, followed by a hundred chieftains led fifty thousand families in her revolt.
+A local woman named Triệu Ẩu in Jiuzhen led the rebellion, followed by a hundred chieftains who led fifty thousand families in her revolt.
 Eastern Wu sent Lu Yin to deal with the rebels, and put Lady Trieu to death after several months of warfare.
-Keith Taylor wrote this in 1983: "Although Chinese records did not mention lady Trieu, she was described by Le Tac, a 13th-century Vietnamese scholar exiled in Yuan China in his Annan zhilue as a woman who had a yard-long breast and fought on an elephant in battle."
+Keith Taylor wrote in 1983: "Although Chinese records did not mention Lady Trieu, she was described by Le Tac, a 13th-century Vietnamese scholar exiled in Yuan China in his Annan zhilue as a woman who had a yard-long breast and fought on an elephant in battle."
 K. W. Taylor argued that "the resistance of Lady Trieu was for them (Chinese) simply a kind of stubborn barbarism that was wiped out as a matter of course and was of no historical interest."
 Catherine Churchman (2016) indicates that Taylor is mistaken about Chinese records not mentioning her.
 According to Churchman, the oldest and also most detailed record of Lady Trieu came from a chronicle called Jiaozhou ji (交州記) of Liu Xinqi (written during the Western Jin dynasty (265–318)), and was quoted in the Taiping Yulan (c.
 980), which was the source text for all subsequent accounts.